adityadr121/Team-Sparke/README.md

 # Team-Spark
-download the zip file and unload the zip file in destop
+download the zip file , unload and copy paste the infinix folder in desktop